-Open enrollment is your annual opportunity to review and make changes to your employer-sponsored healthcare benefits.
-Unlike most other times of the year, you can enroll in a new plan, drop coverage, add or remove dependents, and adjust your contributions to accounts like FSAs or HSAs without needing a qualifying life event.
-For most employers, this window is typically 2-4 weeks in the late fall, and changes take effect on January 1st.
-Missing the deadline means you’ll generally be locked into your current elections until the next cycle-or until you experience a qualifying event like marriage, birth, or job loss.
+Open enrollment is your annual shot at reviewing and changing your employer-sponsored healthcare benefits.
+Unlike the rest of the year, you can enroll in a new plan, drop coverage, add or remove dependents, and tweak your FSA or HSA contributions without a qualifying life event.
+For most employers, this window is 2-4 weeks in late fall, with changes starting January 1st.
+Miss the deadline and you're locked in until the next cycle—or until you hit a qualifying event like marriage, birth, or job loss.

-Traditionally, the process involves logging into your company’s benefits portal-often powered by a platform like Workday, ADP, or a benefits administration system-reviewing the available plan options (HMO, PPO, HDHP with HSA), comparing premiums, deductibles, and networks, and then making your selections.
-But a new category of benefit-the Health-To-Wealth approach-is changing what “changing your plan” can mean.
-Instead of simply swapping one insurance carrier for another, you can now add a system that works alongside your existing plan to turn preventive health actions into automatic wealth.
+Traditionally, you log into your company's benefits portal—Workday, ADP, or a benefits admin system—review the plan options (HMO, PPO, HDHP with HSA), compare premiums, deductibles, and networks, and make your picks.
+But there's a new category of benefit: the Health-To-Wealth approach.
+It changes what "changing your plan" can mean.
+Instead of just swapping one carrier for another, you can now add a system that works alongside your existing plan to turn preventive health actions into automatic wealth.
 That system is WellthCare.

 What you can actually change during open enrollment

-At its core, open enrollment is about three types of plan changes.
-Understanding these will help you make a smarter, more strategic decision-especially if you’re looking at options like WellthCare:
+Open enrollment is about three types of plan changes.
+Understanding these will help you make a smarter choice—especially if you're considering WellthCare:

 1. Changing your medical plan

-You can switch from a BUCA carrier (like Blue Cross, United, Cigna, Aetna) to a different carrier, or from a traditional co-pay plan to a high-deductible health plan (HDHP) with a Health Savings Account (HSA).
-The key variables to compare are:
+You can switch from a BUCA carrier (Blue Cross, United, Cigna, Aetna) to another carrier, or from a traditional co-pay plan to an HDHP with an HSA.
+Compare these variables:

 - Monthly premium - what you pay each paycheck